-The atom consist of a small but massive nucleus surrounded by a cloud of rapidly moving electrons.
+The atom consists of a small but massive nucleus surrounded by a cloud of rapidly moving electrons.
 The nucleus is composed of protons and neutrons.
 Typical nuclear radii are of the order 10−14 m.
-Assuming spherical shape, nuclear radii can be calculated according to following formula:
+Nuclear radii can be calculated according to the following formula assuming spherical shape:

 r = r0 .
 A1/3

 where r0 = 1.2 x 10-15 m = 1.2 fm

 If we use this approximation, we, therefore, expect the volume of the nucleus to be of the order of 4/3πr3 or 7,23 ×10−45 m3 for hydrogen nuclei or 1721×10−45 m3 for 238U nuclei.
 These are nuclei volumes, and atomic nuclei (protons and neutrons) contain about 99.95% of the atom’s mass.

 The volume of an atom is about 15 orders of magnitude larger than the volume of a nucleus.
 For uranium atom, the Van der Waals radius is about 186 pm = 1.86 ×10−10 m.
 The Van der Waals radius, rw, of an atom is the radius of an imaginary hard-sphere representing the distance of closest approach for another atom.
 The uranium atom has a volume of about 26.9 ×10−30 m3, assuming a spherical shape.
 But this “huge” space is occupied primarily by electrons because the nucleus occupies only about 1721×10−45 m3 of space.
 These electrons together weigh only a fraction (let say 0.05%) of the entire atom.